utterwqlnut/study_app/README.md

 ```bash
 cargo run -- pomo
 ```
+- If you ever want to end the timer early press control q'

 ## graph mode
 - Graph mode displays a scaled bar chart to show how much u studied during the week.